If you want to send 1 million cold emails a month, here's what you need.

 Quick Summary

 The rotation strategy is more work upfront but significantly more sustainable.
-The complete no-warmup track works if you need to start immediately and don't mind managing multiple Azure accounts.
+The all-ACS track works if you need pre-warmed IPs across all volume and don't mind managing multiple Azure accounts.

 Try the buying guide → | Join Discord to discuss high-volume setup →